gecio/gecio.github.io/docs/_optimist/guided_tour/step05/index.en.md

 ---
-title: Step 5 - An overview of the most important commands of the OpenStackClient
+title: "05: An overview of the most important commands of the OpenStackClient"
 lang: en
 permalink: /optimist/guided_tour/step05
-nav_order: 2500
+nav_order: 1050
 parent: Guided Tour
 ---